-- Executive (1) of another company where any Executive of the Company serves as a director or officer of that company; - Major shareholder of the Company (directly or indirectly holding more than 10% of the voting rights) or Executive of such major shareholder; or - · Partner of the Company's accounting auditor or employee of such firm who works on the Company's audit. - (2) Executive of a Major Lender (2) of the Company. - (3) Executive of a Major Business Partner (3) of the Company (including Partners, etc.). - (4) A person receiving compensation from the Nomura Group of more than 10 million yen per year, excluding director/officer compensation. - (5) A person executing the business of an institution receiving more than a Certain Amount of Donation (4) from the Company. - 2.
-The person's spouse, relatives within the second degree of kinship or anyone who lives with the person shall not correspond to a person listed below (excluding persons in unimportant positions): - (1) Executive of the Nomura Group; or - (2) A person identified in any of subsections (1) \sim (5) in Section 1 above.
+- Executive (\2) of another company where any Executive of the Company serves as a director or officer of that company; - Major shareholder of the Company (directly or indirectly holding more than 10% of the voting rights) or Executive of such major shareholder; or - · Partner of the Company's accounting auditor or employee of such firm who works on the Company's audit.

+- (2) A person who is a Major Lender (\3) of the Nomura Group or an executive of a Major Lender of the Nomura Group, or a person who is a person for whom the Nomura Group is a Major Lender or an executive of an organization for whom the Nomura Group is a Major Lender. - (3) A person who is a Major Business Partner (\4) of the Nomura Group or an executive (including a partner of a professional services firm, etc.) of a Major Business Partner of the Nomura Group, or a person who is a person for whom the Nomura Group is a Major Business Partner or an executive (including a partner of a professional services firm, etc.) of an organization for whom the Nomura Group is a Major Business Partner. - (4) A person receiving compensation from the Nomura Group of more than 10 million yen (an amount equivalent to US \$120,000 in the case of foreign currency) per year, excluding director/officer compensation. - (5) An executive of an institution receiving more than a Certain Amount of Donation (\5) from the Company. - 2.
+The person's spouse, relatives within the second degree of kinship or anyone who lives with the person shall not correspond to a person listed below (excluding persons in unimportant positions): - (1) Executive of the Nomura Group; or - (2) A person identified in any of subsections (1) $\sim$ (5) in Section 1 above.